David MacBrayne: Formation

 In 1851, Burns Brothers, G. and J. Burns of Glasgow, passed their fleet of Hebridean vessels to their chief clerk, David Hutcheson.
 David Hutcheson was married to Margaret Dawson, who was born at her parents home 'Bonnytoun House' in Linlithgow.
 She was the sister of Adam Dawson, who owned the St. Magdalene Whisky Distillery in Linlithgow, and James Dawson, who were also born at 'Bonnytoun House'.
-In 2011 Glasgow historian Robert Pool added over 200 letters and documents to his collection relating to David Hutcheson and the Dawson family.

 The new company, David Hutcheson & Co., had three partners, David Hutcheson, Alexander Hutcheson and David MacBrayne (1817-1907), nephew of Messrs.
 Burns.
 In 1878, the company passed to David MacBrayne (and was renamed David MacBrayne).

 The company rapidly became the main carrier on the West Highland routes, providing passenger and freight services to most islands.
 It initially operated from Glasgow down the Firth of Clyde through the Crinan Canal to Oban and Fort William, and on through the Caledonian Canal to Inverness.
 It added the mail run to Islay, Harris and North Uist from Skye and then the Outer Isles run from Oban to Barra and South Uist.
-As each opened, the company added the railheads at Oban, Mallaig, Kyle of Lochalsh and Strome Ferry.
+As each opened, the company added the railheads at Oban, Mallaig, and Stromeferry, subsequently extended to Kyle of Lochalsh.

 MacBraynes remained in the hands of the family until 1928, when it was unable to support a bid for the renewal of the mail contract and effectively became bankrupt.
 No other operator was found for the contract and the company was reformed, with ownership divided between Coast Lines and the London, Midland and Scottish Railway (LMS).